-Authors Title N= 1 Cox et al. (2016) Violence Prevention and Intervention Programmes for Adolescents in Australia: A Systematic Review 19 2 Hahn et al. (2007) Therapeutic Foster Care for The Prevention of Violence: A Report on Recommendations of The Task Force on Community Preventive Services 5 3 Hahn et al. (2004) Effectiveness of Universal School-Based Programmes to Prevent Violent and Aggressive Behavior - A Systematic Review 53 4 Matjasko et al. (2012) A Systematic Meta-Review of Evaluations of Youth Violence Prevention Programmes: Common and Divergent Findings From 25 Years of Meta-Analyses and Systematic Reviews 37 5 Melendez-Torres et al. (2016) Systematic Review and Meta-Analysis of Effects of Community-Delivered Positive Youth Development Interventions on Violence Outcomes 4 6 Mytton et al. (2006) School-Based Violence Prevention Programmes: Systematic Review of Secondary Prevention Trials 44 7 Tolan and Guerra (1994) Prevention of Delinquency - Current Status and Issues NA 8 Van Der Merwe and Dawes (2007) Youth Violence: A Review of Risk Factors, Causal Pathways and Effective Intervention NA
+Authors Title N= 1 Cox et al. (2016) Violence Prevention and Intervention Programmes for Adolescents in Australia: A Systematic Review 19 2 2 Hahn et al. (2007) Therapeutic Foster Care for The Prevention of Violence: A Report on Recommendations of The Task Force on Community Preventive Services 5 3 Hahn et al .
+(2004) Effectiveness of Universal School-Based Programmes to Prevent Violent and Aggressive Behavior - A Systematic Review 53 4 Matjasko et al .
+(2012) A Systematic Meta-Review of Evaluations of Youth Violence Prevention Programmes: Common and Divergent Findings From 25 Years of Meta-Analyses and Systematic Reviews 37 5 Melendez-Torres et al. (2016) Systematic Review and Meta-Analysis of Effects of Community-Delivered Positive Youth Development Interventions on Violence Outcomes 4 6 Mytton et al .
+(2006) School-Based Violence Prevention Programmes: Systematic Review of Secondary Prevention Trials 44 7 Tolan and Guerra (1994) Prevention of Delinquency - Current Status and Issues NA 8 Van Der Merwe and Dawes (2007) Youth Violence: A Review of Risk Factors, Causal Pathways and Effective Intervention NA

-^{} Studies which explicitly indicated either multiple countries were included in their review and/or were non-North American in nature.
+\ Studies which explicitly indicated either multiple countries were included in their review and/or were non-North American in nature.

 A total of eight reviews were found which focused specifically on violence.
 The period between the years of 2000 and 2010 saw the largest number of reviews (n=4) take place, with only one in the period from 1990 to 2000, and three in the period from 2010 to 2021.
 As these findings are reviews of reviews, they represent a fraction of the number of actual studies, which have taken place during this period.
+The combined number of studies analysed within these eight reviews include approximately (n=162) 160 pertaining to the topic of juvenile delinquent violence.
 The largest body of work concerning youth violence includes school-based or school-targeted violence.
-Two reviews focused on school-based violence, one on a universal level, the other on a targeted level, but with a combined total of 97 articles being reviewed.
+Two reviews focused on school-based violence, one on a universal level, the other on a targeted level, but with a combined total of 97 articles being reviews.
 As schools offer a natural opportunity to target youths, the high level of focus and study in a school environment is only logical.
-Two other studies focus on the family (n=4) and community (n=5) environments, though with a significantly lower volume of research.
+Two other studies focus on the Family (n=4) and Community (n=5) environments, though with a significantly lower volume of research.
 Additionally, there were four reviews which examined studies across all levels and settings, which provides an opportunity for a broader perspective of this issue.
 There were three studies that discussed multi-prevention level programmes or interventions.

 Overall, the school-based/targeted programmes were found to be effective in reducing violent behaviours.
-The universal programmes were generally effective across a wide variety of school years and different types of populations, while the targeted programmes found modest results for aggression in high-risk children (Hahn et al. 2007; Mytton et al. 2006).
+The universal programmes were generally effective across a wide variety of school years and different types of populations while the targeted programmes found modest results for aggression in high-risk children (Hahn et al. 2007; Mytton et al. 2006).
 Within both of these reviews, stipulations were made concerning the overall results.
-Both articles highlighted the need for further high-quality research concerning context and delivery aspects - for example, the delivery and substance of the programme was typically targeted towards boys.
+Both articles highlighted the need for further high-quality research concerning context and delivery aspects - for example the delivery and substance of the programme is typically targeted towards boys.
 Testing concerning the development, application and mixed population delivery or 'girls only' programmes help to prove significant insight into effective violence prevention programmes.

-Table 3.6: Violence Focused Prevention Programmes
+Table 3.6: Violence Focused Prevention Programmes (8)